95

 This moving abroad checklist breaks the entire process into five phases, from the early planning stage all the way through your first week in your new country.
 It covers the items most guides include — passports, visas, banking — and the ones most people forget until it is too late: power of attorney, mail forwarding, prescription transfers, and digital infrastructure.

-If you have not yet decided where you are moving, start with our framework for choosing a country or take the personalized WhereNext quiz to get a data-driven shortlist.
+If you have not yet decided where you are moving, start with our framework for choosing a country or take the personalized WhereNext quizto get a data-driven shortlist.
+You can also browse by persona — our digital nomad, retirement, and family rankings compare destinations across every dimension that matters.
 This checklist assumes you have a destination in mind and are ready to execute.

 Phase 1: 6–12 Months Before Your Move